-9.2 Couches, chairs from every second PC and other furniture has been removed to avoid people sitting together.

-9.3 Other measures such as the removal of keyboards and mice from unused pc’s, a one-way system, signage for social distancing.
-Maximum capacity may be needed.
-This will evolve depending on the functional requirements as currently access is only permitted by way of a booking system operated by the function.
+9.2 Pre-booked slots will remain in use (includes spaces with PCs which may be used for printing, photocopiers and seminar rooms with maximum capacity of 4).
+Bookings must be made at least a day in advance

+9.3 A click and collect print book borrowing system will remain in place and the browse and self service Quick Check Print book borrowing

+9.4 Masks must be worn while in the Library.
+Keyboard covers, sanitation wipes provided.
+One way system in operation.
+Individual study only in the general library areas.

-Appendix 5: Control of spread of virus related to teaching, learning and research activities
+Appendix 4 Control of spread of virus related to teaching, learning and research activities

-(Ref Implementation guidelines for public health measures in higher education institutions )

-Ventilation, Hand hygiene, respiratory etiquette and environmental cleaning are critical elements in minimising the risk of spread if an infected person is present in a teaching, learning or research group.
+Ventilation, face coverings, Hand hygiene, respiratory etiquette and environmental cleaning are critical elements in minimising the risk of spread if an infected person is present in a teaching, learning or research group.

-Identify activities required to be completed on campus

-Document a risk assessment of these individual activities / environment

 Ensure the setup of the area in compliance with controls identified in the risk assessment

 Items for consideration on documenting risk assessment:

 Ensure the entry and exit from teaching space and taking of seats is managed to avoid congregation at the entrance and exit.
-It may be helpful to give more time to enter and exit and consider reducing the numbers attending.
+Classes should commence 5 mins after the hour and end 5 mins before the hour to facilitate this.

 Record attendance for all on campus teaching activities and retain records for 4 weeks in case required for contact tracing purposes.

 Face coverings are required for all class activities, labs, and classrooms.

-Teaching space should be laid out and managed to safeguard the health of both staff and students.
-A physical distance of 2m should be maintained where possible.
-However, there are situations where tuition can only be delivered with less than 2m (but no less than 1m) distancing between students and staff.
-This should be identified in the risk assessment and appropriate mitigation measures implemented such as the use of PPE grade respiratory protection.

-Staff teaching stations should be located at least 2m from students, or more where possible.
-This provides for a safe teaching context.

-The maximum number of people allowed in a class will be in accordance with the maximum capacity of the room for social distancing.
-(IT Sligo Room Capacity )
+Medical grade masks are to be provided for ATU Sligo staff & students.

+Physical distancing is encouraged as much as possible, where feasible.

+Ventilation is a key control in preventing the spread of Covid-19.
+Where natural ventilation is available, windows should be open.
+Where mechanical ventilation is available, this must be on.

-Students should be reminded at the start of each session that they should leave if they have symptoms of COVID-19 or if they are a ‘close contact’ of a person that has been diagnosed with COVID-19 or returned to Ireland from a country requiring 14 days restricted movement.
+Students should be reminded at the start of each session that they should leave if they have symptoms of COVID-19, if you have been confirmed as Covid-19 positive, or have been asked to restrict your movements by the HSE contact tracing team.

-After each group leaves a teaching space, high-contact surfaces (desktops/ computer keyboard) should be cleaned and there is no requirement for the room / theatre to be left vacant for a specific period once cleaned.

-Teaching and learning activities should, where possible, use rooms / lecture halls with good ventilation.
-Leaving windows open where possible.
+On entering a teaching space, students are required to clean their workstation, desktops/ computer keyboards etc.

-In post-graduate research, rotas may be considered to ensure that the number of people present at any one time allows for maintaining of distance.
+In post-graduate research, rotas may be considered to reduce the number of people present at any one time.
 If a rota system is used, the same group of people (pods) should consistently be rostered together to minimise mixing of groups of people.
-Student supervision meetings for one to one or small group teaching to take place online.

 Where group work is required (for example among students) the groups should be as small as practical and in so far as practical the membership of groups should be consistent over the semester for as many activities as possible (pods) to minimise mixing of people.
-Individual risk assessments of these activities to be documented.